ygfalcon/Solsniper-zero/README.md

    pip install .[fastcompress]
    ```

-For a guided setup you can run `scripts/startup.py` which checks dependencies, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script with `--one-click` for unattended startup.
+For a guided setup you can run `scripts/startup.py` which checks dependencies, verifies that the `solhunter-wallet` CLI is installed, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script with `--one-click` for unattended startup.

 3. **Create a configuration file**